Prandtl-Meyer Reflection Configurations, Transonic Shocks, and Free Boundary Problems: Mathematical Problems and Main Theorems

-\section{Mathematical Problems and Main Theorems}
+\chapter{Mathematical Problems and Main Theorems}

-We first formulate the physical problem of supersonic flow impinging onto the solid wedge into an initial-boundary value problem.
-Then, based on the invariance of both the problem and the governing equations under the self-similar scaling, we reformulate the initial-boundary value problem as a boundary value problem in an unbounded domain and further as a free boundary problem in a bounded domain for the existence of Prandtl-Meyer reflection configurations involving two types of transonic flow -- discontinuous and continuous hyperbolic-elliptic phase transition boundaries for the fluid fields (transonic shocks and sonic arcs).
-The main theorems of this paper are presented in \S \ref{subsection-mainthm-ori-par} and \S \ref{subsec-mainthm}.
+In this chapter, we first formulate the physical problem of a supersonic flow impinging upon the solid wedge into an initial-boundary value problem.
+Then, based on the invariance of both the problem and the governing equations under the self-similar scaling, we reformulate the initial-boundary value problem as a boundary value problem in an unbounded domain (Problem \ref{problem-2}), and further as a free boundary problem in a bounded domain (Problem \ref{fbp}) for the existence of Prandtl-Meyer reflection configurations involving two types of transonic flow boundaries: discontinuous and continuous hyperbolic-elliptic phase transition boundaries for the fluid fields (transonic shocks and sonic arcs).
+The main theorems of this monograph are presented in \S \ref{subsection-mainthm-ori-par} and \S \ref{subsec-mainthm}.

-\subsection{Mathematical problems}
+\section{Mathematical Problems}

 The compressible potential flow is governed by the conservation law of mass and the Bernoulli law:

 where $\rho$ is the density, $\Phi$ is the velocity potential, $B$ is the Bernoulli constant determined by the incoming flow and/or boundary conditions, and $h(\rho)$ is given by